top of page

 WHO I WORK WITH

-Individuals (ages 16 to 55) who have been living with intrusive thoughts, compulsions, or checking behaviours and are ready to finally understand what is actually happening, not just manage the symptoms.
+People with OCD (ages 18+) who have been living with intrusive thoughts, compulsions, or checking behaviours.
+You are ready to finally understand what is actually happening, not just manage the symptoms.

 WHAT WE'LL WORK ON TOGETHER: